mxu2000/genomics-annotation-service/README.md

 # Note:

-My AWS credentials have expired since the class for which this project was built has ended.
+My EC2 instances have been deleted since the class for which this project was built has ended.

 # Process explanations: